3ofcoins/docker-chef-server/README.md

 ### Backup and restore

+    $ docker exec chef-server chef-server-backup

+Backup will be created in `/var/opt/opscode/backup/latest`, and all previous backups will be in their own timestamped directories.
+Backups will use hardlinks to share unchanged files.

+Alternatively:

 1. `docker stop chef-server`
 2. Archive `/var/opt/opscode` volume (delete the `bootstrapped` file from the archive to force `chef-server-ctl reconfigure` run on the